Disease & Vaccine Information

 Both military and civilian clinical trials of polysaccharide pneumococcal vaccines reported favorable results, and in 1947, the first pneumococcal polysaccharide vaccine licenses were granted to E.R.
 Squibb & Sons.
 Squibb’s adult vaccine contained serotypes 1, 2, 3, 5, 7 and 8 while its pediatric vaccine contained serotypes 1, 4, 6, 14, 18 and 19.

 Pneumococcal vaccine development resumed again in 1968, this time at the insistence of National Institutes of Health (NIH) scientist Dr. Robert Austrian.
-Austrian had witnessed numerous antibiotic treatment failures in the clinical setting and believed pneumococcal disease rates to be much higher than reported related to a significant decrease in the use of testing to confirm a diagnosis.
+Austrian had witnessed numerous antibiotic treatment failures in the clinical setting and believed pneumococcal disease rates to be much higher than reported due to a significant decrease in the use of testing to confirm a diagnosis.

 Eli Lilly & Co was granted a contract by the NIH to research and develop an effective pneumococcal polysaccharide vaccine.
-In 1972, vaccine trials of Eli Lilly’s pneumococcal vaccine began in South Africa; however, by 1975, Eli Lilly had terminated its research and development after several issues with the vaccine had occurred.
+In 1972, vaccine trials of Eli Lilly’s pneumococcal vaccine began in South Africa; however, by 1975, Eli Lilly had terminated its research and development after several issues with the vaccine occurred.

-Meanwhile, Merck Sharp and Dohme, with knowledge and experience related to the research and development of a meningococcal polysaccharide vaccine for the United States Army in the late 1960s, had already started on a pneumococcal polysaccharide vaccine development by 1970.Merck also chose to complete pneumococcal vaccine clinical trials in South Africa and reported that their 6 and 12-valent vaccines reduced pneumococcal pneumonia disease rates by 76 and 92 percent respectively.
+Meanwhile, Merck, Sharp, and Dohme, with knowledge and experience related to the research and development of a meningococcal polysaccharide vaccine for the United States Army in the late 1960s, had already started on a pneumococcal polysaccharide vaccine development by 1970.
+Merck also chose to complete pneumococcal vaccine clinical trials in South Africa and reported that their 6 and 12-valent vaccines reduced pneumococcal pneumonia disease rates by 76 and 92 percent respectively.

 Merck applied for a license to manufacture and market a 14-valent pneumococcal capsular polysaccharide vaccine, PNEUMOVAX, in 1976 and received FDA approval for the vaccine on November 21, 1977.
-In January 1978, the CDC’s Advisory Committee on Immunization Practices (ACIP) recommended that the new pneumococcal vaccine be administered to all children and adults 2 and older with chronic health conditions which included sickle cell anemia, splenic dysfunction, diabetes mellitus, and chronic renal, lung, liver, and kidney disease.
+In January 1978, the CDC’s Advisory Committee on Immunization Practices (ACIP) recommended that the new pneumococcal vaccine be administered to all children and adults aged two and older with chronic health conditions which included sickle cell anemia, splenic dysfunction, diabetes mellitus, and chronic renal, lung, liver, and kidney disease.
 The vaccine was also approved for use during a pneumococcal outbreak involving a closed population, such as a nursing home or similar institution.

 By the early 1980s, pneumococcal experts recognized the need to expand the number of pneumococcal strains contained within the polysaccharide vaccine to improve coverage on a global scale.
 The World Health Organization (WHO) along with the governments of several countries, reported that a 23-valent pneumococcal vaccine would provide better protection against pneumococcal disease worldwide.